memm74/BU2010-R-vectors/README.md

 ### Overview

-This week you get to work with R outside the DataCamp environment.
+This week you get to work again with R. You will create a vector.

 ### Editing

 You can create documents and edit them directly in GitHub's web interface.
 This is a very convenient way of creating and editing the files.

 In most cases, the preferred way of working is to create and edit the files on your own machine in RStudio.
 To get the files to your own computer use GitHub Desktop.
-The use of GitHub Desktop was explained in class.
+How to use GitHub Desktop was explained in a previous class.

 ## Advice